 This is incredibly common.
 Realistically it probably happens once every 2-3 weeks for most couples.
 So what happens?
 The short answer is that the guy or more masculine one in the relationship will listen to the story, and start trying to find the problem and fix it.
 While the girl or more feminine partner, will feel like they’re not being listened to and interrupted and then withhold from telling them future stories.

-So we have one partner who listens to the story for a few minutes, then starts searching for the solution to the problem, then offers that solution because they believe that is what is needed to fix this problem.
+So we have one partner who listens to the story for a few dozen seconds, then starts searching for the solution to the problem, then offers that solution because they believe that is what is needed to fix this problem.
 And they love their partner, so they don’t want them to be in any emotional or mental or physical pain.
 From a guy’s perspective, this is a classic fixer upper scenario.
 From a girl’s perspective, it is a disaster.

 Back in the day (thousands of years ago), we were all part of hunter-gatherer societies.
 The men were the hunters, the women were the gatherers.
 Men generally went out with a spear, or a club, took care of business, and drug the carcass back to the cave, and were done.
 Someone else dealt with it then.
 So men are wired to go out, solve a problem, take care of business, and be done.
 We do lots of things that way.